 Green tea: packed full of antioxidants, namely epigallocatechin-3-gallate (EGCg) a potent polyphenol, studies indicate potential skin protective effects of consuming green tea.
 It has been studied particularly in conjunction with protection against ultraviolet ray damage from the sun and also shows promise for reducing inflammation.

 Omega-3 fatty acids: from salmon and herring to chia seeds and walnuts, be sure to include enough healthy fats in your diet to support the skin.
-The outer barrier of all cells contain a ‘lipid’ or fatty membrane so the types of fat you consume does get incorporated into your body.
+The outer barrier of all cells contain a ‘lipid’ or fatty membrane so the types of fat you consume do get incorporated into your body.
 Studies show that omega-3 fatty acids play a role in the antioxidant defense system of the skin.
 Bonus!
 Nuts and seeds are also rich sources of copper, another precursor to collagen production for skin health.